Home » RELATIONSHIPS » Why and How to Read Aloud to Young Children

 Why and How to Read Aloud to Kids

-And those numbers – 365 books in a year – mean reading only one book a day.
-However, as a parent, teacher, and grandmother, I can testify that most children don’t want to stop at only one book!
-If you make the leap to reading three books a day – an easy feat to accomplish – you can almost effortlessly rack up 1,000 books in one year!
+However, most children don’t want to stop at reading only one book.
+If you read three books a day you can almost effortlessly read up to 1,000 books in one year!

 Why You Should Read Aloud to Young Children